sparsh0006/CoinCub/README.md

     ```sh
     python telegram_bot.py
     ```
-    The bot will start listening for messages.
+    The agent will start listening for messages.

 ## Environment Variables